This article explains how to install Docker on a Raspberry Pi, how to build a simple image, and how to run a container based on it.

-We have freshly built Docker image, containing all of the bits and pieces needed to run comskip.
-Although many items of software have been installed, eg. ffmpeg and git, these have not been installed onto your Pi.
+We have freshly built Docker image, containing comskip and a couple of dependencies.
+Note that although sudo, cifs-utils and comskip have been installed, they have not been installed onto your Pi.
 Instead, they have been installed into the Docker image.
 All that has been installed on the Pi is Docker itself.

 In order to bring that image to life, run a container.
 Run a container based on the image as follows.